Skip to Content

 If you want a casserole for Thanksgiving, but you don’t have the time to cook one, you can just order a casserole online with the following delivery services:

 Double check the dates for when some of these places can deliver.
-Thanksgiving is right around the corner, so you want to make sure you can get your casserole on time.
+This is the last week before Thanksgiving, so you want to make sure you can get your casserole on time.

 An unbaked corn casserole with the words "Thanksgiving Side Dish Casserole Ideas" digitally written on top.

-If you’re still set on serving turkey as your main dish, don’t worry.
+If you’d rather reserve casseroles for your sides, that’s fine.
 We have a great list of Thanksgiving Side Dish Casseroles that might interest you instead.

 Deep fried turkey and cranberry sauce on a table.